MP govt should form special teams to tackle cancer: Scindia

 In this campaign against cancer, help can also be taken from specialists working in the non-government sector, he added.
 The institute's secretary and noted cancer surgeon Dr. Digpal Dharkar said Scindia was impressed with the work at the medical facility and donated Rs 25 lakh for the construction of an operation theatre.

-Scindia has also suggested identifying two to three backward districts in the state to start a campaign against cancer at the grass-root level, Dharkar said.
+Scindia has also suggested identifying two to three backward districts in the state to start a campaign against cancer at the grassroots level, Dharkar said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)